jldbc/pybaseball/README.md

 # pybaseball
 **(First release: 06/28/17)**

-'pybaseball' is a Python package for baseball data analysis.
+`pybaseball` is a Python package for baseball data analysis.
 This package scrapes baseball-reference.com and baseballsavant.com so you don't have to.
 So far, the package performs four main tasks: retrieving statcast data, pitching stats, batting stats, and division standings/team records.

 ## Statcast: Pull advanced metrics from Major League Baseball's Statcast system

 Statcast data include features such as Perceived Velocity (PV), Spin Rate (SR), Exit Velocity (EV), pitch X, Y, and Z coordinates, and more.
-The function 'get_statcast()' pulls this data from baseballsavant.com.
+The function `get_statcast(start_dt, end_dt)` pulls this data from baseballsavant.com.

 ~~~~
 >>> pybaseball.get_statcast(start_dt='2017-06-15', end_dt='2017-06-28').head(2)